-Within 30 days of employment, every Marathon Oil employee is required to complete online Code of Business Conduct (Code) training and a separate online cybersecurity course, as well as disclose potential conflicts of interest.
+Every new Marathon Oil employee receives a communication summarizing their roles and responsibilities under the Code, including ways they can raise Code-related questions and concerns.
+New employees are also required to complete online Code of Business Conduct (Code) training, which includes a cybersecurity module, as well as disclose potential conflicts of interest.
 Active employees are required to complete an annual Code Questionnaire and Certification, and additional Code training on a scheduled basis.

 Preventing Corruption and Bribery

-Marathon Oil provides resources for those who want to ask a question about the Code or to report an actual or potential Code violation.
+Marathon Oil publicizes, both publically and internally, resources for those individuals who want to ask a question about the Code or to report an actual or potential Code violation.
 These resources include:

-- Marathon Oil’s Corporate Compliance & Ethics organization at firstname.lastname@example.org; and
+- Marathon Oil’s Corporate Compliance & Ethics organization at Integrity@marathonoil.com.

-Marathon Oil doesn’t tolerate retaliation for good faith reporting of actual or potential Code violations, and retaliation for good faith reporting is itself a violation of the Code.
+Marathon Oil does not tolerate retaliation for good faith reporting of actual or potential Code violations, and we consider retaliation for good faith reporting a violation of the Code.